 4. How old or unreliable is my car?

 Older cars tend to have more issues and could be more prone to face a breakdown.
-Roadside assistance might be a good idea if you own an old or otherwise untrustworthy car.
+Roadside assistance might be a good idea if the car you drive is old or otherwise untrustworthy.

 Does Roadside Assistance Exist for Rental Cars?